-- Complete Personal Wellness Coaching this can be either telephonic, email or chat.
-It can be done once per week.
-Minimum of 3 sessions over 6 weeks.
+- Complete Personal Wellness Coaching -

+this can be either telephonic, email or chat.
+It can

+be done once per week.
+Minimum of 3 sessions

+over 6 weeks.

-- Complete Quit For Life[®].
+- Complete Quit For Life®.

 - Complete 9 sessions of Real Appeal.

-- Enroll in Healthy Pregnancy.
+- Enroll in Maternity Support Program.

+- Complete 1 of the following: annual physical or preventive mammogram, colorectal or cervical cancer screening.

+- Complete an annual physical or annual screening.

+- Complete the Find and Price Care tool.

-- Complete a Challenge on Rally.
+- Complete a Virtual Visit.